This is semi-supine. It’s the position we use to practise what we call “active rest”.

-This position is great for releasing tight muscles, especially in the lower back and shoulders.
+Lying down in the position pictures is great for releasing tight muscles, especially in the lower back and shoulders.
 Having some quiet focused time each day helps if you tend to get wound up or anxious too.

 15‐20 minutes a day would be great, but even 5 minutes is helpful to help reset your background levels of muscular tension.

 The name “active rest” refers to this practice being relaxing, but it’s not about going to sleep.
 You are doing active thinking about your body to bring about gradual change i.e. to make you less tense and have more body awareness.
 This is training your nervous system so that you will more relaxed when up and about and moving too.